kirawest/Industrial-Case-Study-MopoProject/README.md

 1. Click on the link, or go to your remote online to create a **PULL REQUEST** to the shared repo.

 1. Someone else should review the Pull Request before merging it.

+For more info on this workflow and how to fix merge errors, see the detailed version we wrote for Tulipa contributors [here.](https://tulipaenergy.github.io/TulipaEnergyModel.jl/stable/90-contributing/91-developer/#Contributing-Workflow)

 # TODO Running the Workflow